Complete Guide to Ayurvedic Oral Care

 4. Gum Massage (Pratisarana)

 After brushing with dantmanjan, gently massage your gums with your finger in circular motions.
-This stimulates blood flow, strengthens gum tissue, and helps the herbal compounds penetrate deeper.
-Many dantmanjan formulations are specifically designed for this β the powder provides gentle friction while the herbs treat the gums.
+This helps keep the gum area vital and helps the herbal compounds work along the gum line.
+Many dantmanjan formulations are specifically designed for this — the powder provides gentle friction while the herbs support the gums.

 5. Mouth Freshening (Mukha Shuddhikaran)